8 Reasons You Need the Chase Sapphire PreferredĀ® Card

 One of the more recent transfer bonuses offered by Chase

-When an offer like this pops up, it immediately makes your points more valuable.
-And having the Sapphire Preferred is the cheapest way to open yourself up to Chase Ultimate Rewards points and, therefore, these offers.
+When an offer like this pops up, it instantly makes your points more valuable.
+And having the Sapphire Preferred is the cheapest way to access Chase points and, therefore, these offers.

 Let’s say you want to travel to Europe, which, let’s be honest, you do.

-With a 30% transfer bonus to Flying Blue, you could transfer just 11,500 Chase Ultimate Rewards points to book a Flying Blue Promo Reward, which is a fantastic deal.
+With a 30% transfer bonus to Flying Blue, you could transfer just 15,000 Chase points to book a Flying Blue Promo Reward, which is a fantastic deal.

-That means that from the welcome offer alone, you’d have enough points to book FOUR flights between the U.S. and Europe…
+That means that from the welcome offer alone, you’d have enough points to book FIVE flights between the U.S. and Europe…

 …FROM A $95 CARD.

-Chase Offers are one of the most underrated ways to offset credit card annual fees every year.
+Chase Offers are among the most underrated ways to offset annual credit card fees.

 When you activate these offers, you’ll get statement credits when you spend money at various retailers.